-That is why learning how to twist the buttocks and pelvis in rapid circular movements is almost mandatory in African cultures.
+That is why learning how to twist the buttocks and pelvis in rapid circular movements is almost mandatory in almost all African dance movements.
 The flexibility, rhythm and coordination, body articulations (moving different parts of the body in isolation and then together), the passion and force (a.k.a. lock and drill) and the abandon with which an African man or woman dances says a lot about his or her erotic abilities.
-A stiff waist, a ‘locked’ pelvic area and clenched buttocks is a tell-tale sign of what to expect — or rather what not to expect.
+A stiff waist, clenched buttocks, a ‘locked’ pelvic area or one that’s too loose that is looks disjointed and uncoordinated with the rest of the body is a tell-tale sign of what to expect — or rather what not to expect.

 Many African women (I speak for the women because I get to talk to hundreds of them from east to west Africa, south to central Africa), understand that there is more to sex than having mind-blowing orgasms.
 African women understand and accept that it is wonderful to have orgasms sometimes, but for most of them, the most important, most satisfying pleasure is the fusion of two bodies and spirits as often as possible.
 They are not worried about whether or not they will have an orgasm.

 “We are not concerned about how we are performing, how we look in this or that Victoria Secret number, or how long we can put up with the strip tease or stage performance” said one woman.
 “We are so deeply engrossed in what we are doing until we lose it.”